Calibration of syndrome measurements in a single experiment: Calibrated syndrome measurements

 We assume that this noise is independent of its position in a circuit.
 While this assumption is necessary for any kind of calibration, real devices will deviate from it to varying degrees due to cross-talk and other imperfections.
-Furthermore we assume that the noise can be described by a Pauli channel.
-Note that Pauli noise can be enforced by randomized compiling~\cite{Wallman16}.
+For the sake of clarity, we do not include finite sampling effects here.
+Furthermore, as motivated in the introduction, we assume that the noise can be described by a Pauli channel, i.e. by randomly occurring Pauli errors.
+Concretely, a faulty measurement can be modeled as an ideal circuit followed by an error channel on data as well as ancilla qubits, and finally an ideal measurement in the computational basis.
+We note that any circuit consisting of Clifford gates (which are gates that map Pauli operators to Pauli operators), each of which are affected by individual error channels, fits into this model.
+We refer the interested reader to Appendix~\ref{app:details} for a detailed mathematical exposition.
+More pragmatically, Eqs.~(\ref{eq:post_measurement_state}) and (\ref{eq:faulty_probability}) below may simply be taken as a definition of the behavior of faulty measurements.

-A Pauli-error introduced by the noisy syndrome measurement can either commute or anti-commute with $s\in\thestabilizergroup$.
-Only the latter error flips the measurement outcome.
-We distinguish effects of errors which propagate on the system or affect the measurement outcome.
-They occur with probability $p_s$ and $q_s$, respectively.
-Independently of the state the corresponding error processes introduce factors
+We start by introducing the correction for the expectation value of stabilizer elements which is independent of the measurement outcome.
+The expectation value of a stabilizer element conditioned on a given outcome will be described afterwards.